 Staff explored the establishment of a UUT for electric customers including commercial and industrial users.
 Because of research complexity and complications imposing such a tax on specific key users of electricity, and the difficulties in equitably distributing such a tax, this tax is not recommended at this time until more research and analysis is completed.
 In addition, staff explored the potential to charge a UUT on residential cable or phone services.
 Due to the financial impact to potential residents, it is unlikely that such a tax would be approved at the ballot, with community research still required to understand the level of support if both measures are presented to the voters on the same ballot.
 It is recommended that the City Council pursue the revenue options provided below, as these options are more feasible.
-Residents would benefit residents with additional facilities.
+Residents would generally not be affected by a TOT rate increase and a General Obligation Bond or Parcel Tax would benefit residents with additional facilities.
 These options, based on successful ballot measures passed in other neighboring jurisdictions, are recommended for further discussion.